Dementia: Understanding Behavior Changes

 One of the most difficult problems to deal with as a caregiver is the sometimes strange or disruptive behaviors that people with dementia develop.
 They may wander, do certain things repeatedly, or insist on unusual routines or activities.

 Some behaviors that seem strange or disturbing may be natural expressions of a person's lifelong habits or patterns.
-Understanding some of the underlying influences on the behavior may help you deal better with behavior problems.
+Understanding some of the influences on the behavior may help you deal better with behavior problems.
 Try to figure out the reason behind the behavior:

 eMedicineHealth Medical Reference from Healthwise